torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

 filesystem object, it became much more memory-efficient to track all eligible repairs for a given filesystem object with a single repair item.
-Each repair item represents a single lockable object -- AGs, metadata files, individual inodes, or a class of summary information.
+Each repair item represents a single lockable object -- AGs, metadata files, individual ianaldes, or a class of summary information.

 Phase 4 is responsible for scheduling a lot of repair work in as quick a manner as is practical.